 Inland NW Baby is the only diaper bank in the Greater Spokane area.
 In fact, other than Tri-Cities Diaper Bank, it is the only one in Eastern Washington.
 Our distribution area covers Moses Lake to Post Falls, ID and north to Colville.
 We have partnerships with 34 different agencies/programs and supply several of the diaper pantries/cupboards in Spokane who distribute directly to the public.
 When I was putting the mission statement together it was clear to me that I did not want to duplicate any existing programs.
 I wanted to help them grow stronger and be able to serve more families.

 Inland NW Baby just held its 4th annual Stuff The Bus Community Diaper Drive and with the support of nearly 100 volunteers and countless donors gathered the equivalent of nearly 96,000 diapers.
 While this is a significant increase over last year's 50,000, it is sadly not enough to meet the needs of families living in extreme poverty in my community.
 Inland NW Baby will continue to create awareness of the need for diaper support.
 To date INWB has distributed nearly 100,000 total diapers and will likely distribute nearly that in the year 2013.
 Please visit our Get Involved page to learn how you can help impact the lives of babies.
 We warmly welcome volunteers as young as 5 years old.

-I recently graduated from Central Valley High School and will be attending the University of Washington in the Fall 2014.
+I will be a Sophomore at the University of Washington in the Fall 2014.
 My coursework includes communication, political science and business.
 I continue to serve on the Board of Inland NW Baby and remain focused on increasing the supply of diapers in the Greater Spokane Area.
 I believe that my generation has the passion, skills and energy required to make a difference in our communities and our country.
 Youth are not afraid of limits or failure, we see possibilities.